hseipp/jitsi-meet-ibmcloud-ks/README.md

 Then navigate to a directory where the Jitsi Kubernetes deployment can be installed to.
 Start `jitsi-iks-install.sh` and enter your IBM Cloud credentials, then just wait a couple of minutes for the Kubernetes cluster getting created and the Jitsi Meet instance getting deployed.

-This repository contains some example best practices for open source repositories:

 <!-- A notes section is useful for anything that isn't covered in the Usage or Scope.
 Like what we have below. -->
 ## Notes